coco-base/cocokits/README.md

 ## Supported design systems
-- **Frames X UI Kit:** [Frames X](https://framesxdesign.com/?aff=wzMlE8) is the largest web design system in the world.
+- **[Frames X UI Kit](https://framesxdesign.com/?aff=wzMlE8)**: Frames X is the largest web design system in the world.
 With un-styled UI components and support for multiple color and brand themes.
 [Learn more](https://framesxdesign.com/?aff=wzMlE8).

 - **CocoKits UI Kit:** Designed by the CocoKits team, this theme provides a consistent, balanced look across all components for a seamless user experience.